rust-lang/cargo/src/doc/guide.md

 * Invokes `rustc` or another build tool with the correct parameters to build your project.
 * Introduces conventions, making working with Rust projects easier.

-# Converting to Cargo

-You can convert an existing Rust project to use Cargo.
-You’ll have to create a `Cargo.toml` file with all of your dependencies, and move your source files and test files into the places where Cargo expects them to be.
-See the [manifest description](manifest.html) and the [Project Layout](#project-layout) section below for more details.

 # Creating A New Project

 To start a new project with Cargo, use `cargo new`: